Interaction-induced Liouvillian skin effect in a fermionic chain with a two-body loss: CONCLUSIONS

 \section{CONCLUSIONS}

-\rev{ In this paper, we have demonstrated that interactions induce the Liouvillian skin effect in the one-dimensional correlated system with two-body loss.
-Specifically, by introducing the winding number constructed by the Liouvillian superoperator, we have elucidated that interactions make the point-gap topology nontrivial.
+\refirst{ In this paper, by introducing two-body loss into the one-dimensional correlated system, we have demonstrated that complex-valued interactions induce the Liouvillian skin effect.} Specifically, by introducing the winding number constructed by the Liouvillian superoperator, we have elucidated that interactions make the point-gap topology nontrivial.
 Moreover, we have seen that eigenvalues and eigenmodes of the Liouvillian exhibit extreme sensitivity to boundary conditions.
-As a result, we have observed the particle accumulation around the right edge in transient dynamics only under OBC which is attributed to the emergence of the skin mode. }
+As a result, we have observed the particle accumulation around the right edge in transient dynamics only under OBC which is attributed to the emergence of the skin mode.

 \rev{ As two-body losses have already been introduced in ytterbium atoms by using photoassociation techniques ~\cite{Tomita2, Honda}, our results can be tested in ultracold atoms.
 The method to realize the Falikov-Kimball model is provided in Ref.~\cite{Semmler}, by introducing two species of atoms like $^{40}$K and $^{6}$Li, where mobile and immobile atoms are coupled via an on-site interaction.
 We expect that the interaction-induced Liouvillian skin effect in our model can be observed in ultracold atoms. }